karafka/worker-glass/README.md

-# Sidekiq Glass Worker
+# Sidekiq Glass

   Sidekiq worker wrapper that provides optional timeout and after failure (reentrancy)

 ## Setup
-When creating a worker that inherits from Strike::BaseWorker, the perform_async method provided by Sidekiq is overriden in order to provide flexibility in the max number of params a background job can be created with and in the time a background job can take to finish.
+When creating a worker that inherits from SidekiqGlass::Worker, the perform_async method provided by Sidekiq is overriden in order to provide flexibility in the max number of params a background job can be created with and in the time a background job can take to finish.
 For this, the following methods can be defined: